XMSS/xmss-reference/README.md

 This repository contains the reference implementation that accompanies the Internet Draft _"XMSS: Extended Hash-Based Signatures"_, [`draft-irtf-cfrg-xmss-hash-based-signatures`](https://datatracker.ietf.org/doc/draft-irtf-cfrg-xmss-hash-based-signatures/).

+This reference implementation supports all parameter sets as defined in the Draft at run-time (specified by prefixing the public and private keys with a 32-bit `oid`), but also allows for compile-time parameters when directly using the internal `*_core*` functions.

-**Note:** while the behaviour of the code in this repository is supposed to be stable, the API will still vary.
-Notably, the current codebase does not account for the XDR definitions of the parameter sets as specified in the Internet Draft, but instead allows the user to set individual parameters.
+_While the behavior of the code in this repository is supposed to be stable, the API is not yet fully complete.
+In particular, the wrapper for run-time parameters does not yet support the back-end functions that make use of BDS traversal (TODO).
+We will also add more extensive test functionality, making it easier to compare to other XMSS implementations (TODO)._

-_In this branch of the repository, we evaluate the use of parameters based on `#define` clauses.
-This trivially enables compile-time parameter sets (as is illustrated by the [params.h.py](params.h.py) file), but may also make it easier to create a wrapper that parses the XDR definitions.
-This is work in progress._
+_When using the current code base, please be careful, expect changes and watch this document for further documentation._